neoKode1/Medusa.io/README.md

   - Multiple style options for perfect results
   - Intelligent context understanding

-- **Responsive Design** 📱
-  - Mobile-first approach
-  - Optimized breakpoints:
-    - Mobile S: 320px
-    - Mobile M: 375px
-    - Mobile L: 414px
-    - Tablet: 567px
-    - Desktop: 768px+
-  - Fluid typography and layouts
+- **User Interface Improvements** 🎯
+  - Consistent menu navigation across all pages
+  - Responsive design for all devices
+  - Enhanced visual feedback
-  - Touch-optimized interfaces
+  - Improved accessibility
+  - Transparent UI elements with backdrop blur

 ## 🛠️ Tech Stack

-- Next.js for the frontend
+- Next.js 13+ for the frontend
 - FastAPI for the backend
-- TailwindCSS for styling
-- Material UI components
+- Material UI for components
 - OpenAI for prompt enhancement
-- Multiple AI model integrations
+- LumaAI for video generation
+- Tailwind CSS for additional styling

 ## 🚀 Getting Started